benmoose/poisson-image-editing/README.md

  - Unzip the project and navigate to the project root in terminal
  - Run `docker-compose up`

 The project is now running, open a browser and navigate to `localhost:3000` for the user interface.
-Alternatively, you can use the API directly, which is accessable at `localhost:5000`.
+Alternatively, you can use the API directly, which is accessible at `localhost:5000`.

+Type `ctrl c` to stop the servers.

+_**Note**: If you only want to run the backend server then you can type `docker-compose run backend` instead of `docker-compose up`._

 #### Python (with `pip`)